sictweb/bti425-2020/graded-work/assign2.md

 > This document is being edited.
 > This notice will be removed when the edits are complete.

-The purpose or objective of the assignment is to get some experience with (React).
+The purpose or objective of the assignment is to get some experience with React.

 Read/skim all of this document before you begin work.